How Long to Dehydrate Jalapenos

 How long do dehydrated jalapenos last?

 Dehydrated jalapenos can last for up to a year if stored properly in an airtight container in a cool, dry place.
+When stored this way, they are shelf stable, making them convenient for long-term use in various recipes.
 Make sure to label them with the date to keep track of their freshness.

 Can I dehydrate jalapenos with the seeds still inside?

 Yes, you can dehydrate jalapenos with the seeds still inside.
-However, keep in mind that the seeds contain most of the heat, so the dried jalapenos may be spicier than expected.
+You can also dehydrate whole peppers, but keep in mind that drying whole peppers takes longer than sliced ones.
+The seeds contain most of the heat, so the dried jalapenos may be spicier than expected.
 You can remove the seeds before or after drying if you prefer a milder flavor.

 Hey there, since 2016, my mission has been to provide you with the information and guides you need to make food dehydrating simple and fun.
 Whether you're a newbie or a seasoned pro, my site offers helpful guides, reviews, and recipes to enhance your dehydrating experience.
 I take pride in only recommending products I believe in, ensuring my readers' trust.
 As an affiliate of various programs, including Amazon Associates, your support helps me continue providing quality content.
 Thanks for stopping by, and happy dehydrating!